 He was looking for a way to make a life-long dream come true of creating a rock opera.

-One particular album released during the 60s left a huge impression on Arjen.
-This album had everything Arjen was looking for: the music took him on an adventure, lyrics drew him into an emotional story, and reading lyrics along to discover that famous vocalists were playing parts.
+One particular album released during the 1960s left a huge impression on Arjen.
+This album had everything he was looking for: the music took him on an adventure, the lyrics drew him into an emotional story, and famous vocalists were playing part of the characters.
 It became the ultimate tool for escapism for Arjen.
 The album was Andrew Lloyd Webber’s Jesus Christ Superstar.
-This album was followed by other similar albums such as War of the Worlds featuring Phil Lynott, The Who’s Tommy, Pink Floyd The Wall.
-After that Arjen realized that time had come to do it himself, and to do it his own way.
-Not limited music to one style.
-He used all his styles — prog, metal, folk, Beatles — despite being convinced that listeners with strong genre preferences would hate not being able to pigeonhole the music.
+Other similar albums followed, such as War of the Worlds featuring Phil Lynott, The Who’s Tommy, Pink Floyd ‘s The Wall.
+At some point Arjen realized that time had come to do it himself, and to do it his own way.
+This meant NOT limiting himself to one style.
+Instead, he used all his favorite styles — prog, metal, folk, Beatles — despite being convinced that listeners with strong genre preferences would hate not being able to pigeonhole his music.
 But that didn’t matter to Arjen: for once in his life he wanted to make an album without compromises, just making the music he loved.
 This album became Ayreon – The Final Experiment.
 He found a small Dutch label interested in the project and the album simply took off.
-Several years later, after changing record companies, Arjen has released seven Ayreon albums as well as one compilation.
+Several years later, after changing record companies, Arjen has released eight Ayreon albums as well as one compilation.
 See the full list of Ayreon albums here.

 In between Ayreon releases Arjen enjoys working on various side projects.
 Each of these allow him to focus on different stylistic aspects.
 While Ayreon tends to mix a variety of genres and musical styles, his various side projects tend to be more coherently focused on one style.
 Below is a list of Arjen’s side projects to date.

 Strange Hobby is a collection of cover songs.
 It is “Strange” because the album packaging contains no information about who was actually behind the recording: